Visitation spiked in 2nd half of 2024, but questions remain on how 2025 will play out

 According to Smith Travel Reports, which tracks about 80% of the total rooms in Essex County (meaning its numbers are likely on the low side) there were nearly a half-million nights booked in 2024.

-ROOST President and CEO Dan Kelleher said each room-night in Essex County generates approximately $537 in daily spending and $21 in sales tax, for a total impact of more than $13 million in visitor spending and $519,000 in sales tax revenue.
+ROOST President and CEO Dan Kelleher said each room-night in Essex County generates approximately $537 in daily spending and $21 in sales tax, so the total impact of the 24,184 additional room nights was more than $13 million in visitor spending and $519,000 in sales tax revenue.

 The Adirondack Explorer thanks its advertising partners.
 Become one of them.